Why do senior dogs pant and overheat

-For the longest time, I was puzzled by the fact that older dogs pant a lot and, it often happens, my dog Skai gave me the answer.
+For the longest time, I was puzzled by the fact that older dogs pant a lot and my dog Skai gave me the answer.

 When he was about 10 or 11, I noticed that whenever it got hot, he slowed down dramatically and was not as energetic.
 At first I thought he was just getting older and slowing down in general.

 But, something interesting happened.
-I took Skai for a trip to Haleakala, a ten thousand foot high volcano in Maui, and despite the elevation, he turned into his bouncy and youthful self.
-He is now 15 and I see this transformation every time he gets in colder weather.
+I took Skai for a trip to Haleakala, a ten thousand foot high volcano in Maui, and despite the elevation, he turned into his bouncy and youthful self and this transformation happened every time the weather was cooler.

 What do ageing lungs have to do with it?

 During my veterinary school years, we learned in radiology that the lung tissue of an older dog looks different than the lungs of a young dog.
 The older lungs show more white on the image because the tissue is denser.
 It is a normal, unavoidable part of the ageing process, similar to wrinkles on the face.